NOC-MSM/SEAsia/docs/source/LBay.rst

 Once the area of interest is selected and the close button is clicked, open boundary data should be generated in $WDIR/OUTPUT

+The SAVE button only updates the ``namelist.bdy`` file.
+The CLOSE button activates the process.

 8. Run the configuration
 ++++++++++++++++++++++++